Eatons Neck, New York: Education

 Historically, Eatons Neck had its own school district, which consisted of a single schoolhouse for all grades.
 However, in 1922, the school district consolidated with the neighboring towns.

 As a result Eatons Neck is located entirely within the boundaries of (and is thus served by) the Northport-East Northport Union Free School District.
 As such, all children who reside within the hamlet and attend public schools go to Northport-East Northport's schools.

+Fire Department

+Eatons neck is served by the Eatons Neck Fire Department.